 Filters are manufactured from varying materials, with one-use fiberglass filters being most typical.
 Polyester and pleated filters grab more debris but may reduce your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could want to use a HEPA filter, keep in mind that's like installing a MERV 16 filter in your HVAC system.
 It’s extremely unlikely your unit was created to run with amount of resistance.
-If you’re worried about indoor air quality in Longmont, think about installing a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This product works along with your comfort system.